gruemme/task_manager/README.md

 # Simple Task Manager

-This is just a simple task manager software (aka TODO App) as a small tech demo demonstrating Spring Boot 3.1 with PostgresSQL, Vanilla JavaScript using the fetch api and Bootstrap.
+This is just a simple task manager software (aka TODO App) as a small tech demo demonstrating Spring Boot 3.1 with PostgresSQL, Vanilla JavaScript using the fetch API, Web-Components, lit-HTML and Bootstrap.

 ## How to Get Started